Codamic/hellhound/README.md

 [guides](http://docs.hellhound.io/guides/) and [Examples](https://github.com/Codamic/hellhound_examples).

+## Road Map for next stable version
+Our near future goals are:
+* Support for configurable execution model for the entire system and components as well.
+  In addition to manage the execution model of the system automatically by HellHound, We like to add a configurable execution model which allows users to change the behavior based on the use case.
+For example user might want to run a component on a blocking thread pool or control the number of threads in each thread pool under hood.

+* Support for Kafka streams.
+We're working on adding the support for kafka streams in our stream abstractions so users can easily take advantage of good features of Apache Kafka in their systems.
+(Development Started)

+* Support for IO spec for each component.
+The basic idea is to add the support for a pair of configurations to components that allow them to define specs for incoming and outgoing messages.
+It should be possible to enforce these spec on messages.
+Another purpose of having these specs is to create a diagram later that demonstrates how data transform in the system.
+This way by creating the diagram in any given time, as a developer we would have better understanding of our system and data flow.
+This feature would be awesome specially for new developers.

+If you like to help us with any of these.
+Give us a shout.

 ## Branching guide
 The `master` branch of this repo is for development purposes.
 In order to get the latest stable code please checkout the `stable` branch.